vitalitylearning2021/interpolationCUDA/index.md

 </p>

 As can be seen, one-dimensional, float-type texture memory is declared.
 Relevantly, such a declaration does not allocate storages and does not associate storage with the textured handle.
-Then, the number of threads per block to be used in the subsequent kernel calls is defined and, finally, the `cudaCHECK()` function appears.
+Then, the number of threads per block to be used in the subsequent kernel calls is defined and, finally, the `cudaCHECK()` function appears [\[7\]](#CUDA_ERROR_CHECKING).
 Such a function enables performing the error check either on CUDA kernel invocations or on CUDA API calls.
 Indeed, CUDA APIs return an error code providing information on possible errors.
 By decorating CUDA
 APIs with `cudaCHECK()`, it is possible to “read” such error codes.
 The use of `cudaCHECK()` or of other error check functions is of the utmost importance when coding in CUDA.
 Let’s now jump to the `main()` function in Listing [2](#texture_2):